AcylSilane/AcylSilane/README.md

 - 🌱 I’m currently learning javascript and front-end tools
 - 🤝 I’m looking to collaborate on chemistry-oriented codes
 - 📫 How to reach me: message me on GitHub

+My GitHub avatar was made by me, in Blender!
+It's a procedural nebula shader I wrote, masked with the silhouette of a generic 55-atom icosahedral nanoparticle!